 Page 244 – Panel 7 (Issue 7 – Page 32): Dick Grayson now has a cast on his left arm, showing his injuries in the villains vs hero battle were substantial.

-Pages 246-247 (Issue 7 – Pages 34-35): The two page spread of the heroes has been redrawn by George Perez with – at first glance – more characters.
-The pages are below and I’ll annotate them soon.
+Pages 246-247 (Issue 7 – Pages 34-35): The two page spread of the heroes has been redrawn by George Perez with more characters.
+Here’s the numbered version (click to see a larger version) with the key below:

 Page 249: A new page which shows various characters in triangular shards over a white page.